kimtore/pms/README.md

 pms
 ```

-If PMS crashes, it's very helpful with debugging information.
-This can be obtained using the debug log:
+If PMS crashes, and you want to report a bug, please include the debug log:

 ```
-pms --debug /tmp/pms.log
+pms --debug /tmp/pms.log 2>>/tmp/pms.log
 ```